Cerro Chirripó

 Cerro Chirripó is the highest mountain in Costa Rica, with an elevation of 3,821 meters (12,536 feet).
 It is part of the Cordillera de Talamanca, and the mountain range's highest point.
 It is located in Chirripó National Park and is noted for its ecological wealth.

 Mount Chirripó is very tall relative to its surroundings, evidenced by its particularly high topographic prominence of 3727 m.
 This makes it the 37th most prominent peak in the world.
 On clear days it is possible to see across the country from the Pacific Ocean to the Caribbean Sea.

 Geography

 Chirripó is the 37th most prominent peak in the world.
 The most abundant ecosystem in the mountains is the páramo, which extends across almost all the mountains.
 It also has a large number of lakes on the top, which is because during the previous ice age it was covered with snow.
 When the ice melted, these unique glacial lakes were formed.
-The mountain was named "Chirripo", meaning "land of eternal waters", by indigenous Costa Ricans because there are many lakes and streams around the mountain.
+The mountain was named "Chirripo", meaning "land of eternal waters", by indigenous Costa Ricans because of the many lakes and streams around the mountain.

 Climate

-Temperatures on Mount Chirripo during the day can range between 4 and 18 C, and at night they can drop to between -3 and 1 C. The coldest temperature ever documented in Costa Rica was -9 C, and recorded here.
+The temperatures on Mount Chirripo during the day range between 4 and 18 C, and at night they can drop to between -3 and 1 C. The coldest temperature ever documented in Costa Rica was -9 C, and recorded here.
 Snow has not fallen on the peak in the past 100 years or so, but hail is sometimes reported.